How to wash cloth diapers

 Step 4.
 Get the diapers dry somehow.

 Small apartment with a washer?
 Try the No-Pail Method.
 Some people don't use a diaper pail at all, but instead simply put all diapers directly into the washer and now and then run short cycles so they have no odors, until the washer is full enough to run their regular diaper washing washes.
 This works well if you happen to have a changing area near the washing machine, and is truly odor free since the diapers get rinsed out frequently.
-This is great in small apartments or condos where there is a small small washer nearby since it is so odor-free.
-Remember if you have a small washer, don't buy as many diapers (2 dozen will be plenty, washing about 14 at at time and the rest for spares and use during wash time).
-Just wash more frequently because you can't overload the washing machine.
+This is great in small apartments or condos where there is a small washer nearby since it is so odor-free.
+Remember, if you have a small washer, don't buy as many diapers (2 dozen will be plenty, washing about 14 at a time and the rest for spares and use during wash time- but keep all of the diapers in the rotation for even wear and longevity).
+Just wash more frequently because you don't want to overload the washing machine.
 There are so many ways to do this and set things up!
 I mention the no-pail method just to show you how many different ways there are to set things up and to get you thinking about your physical set up and what will work for you in your situation.

 Shared laundry facility?
 Buy a diaper sprayer and use it.
-This way the diapers are starting fairly cleaned off, then wash as usual on hot with regular detergent (such as Tide or anything you like).
+This way the diapers are starting fairly cleaned off, then wash as usual doing two wash cycles on hot with detergent .
 Rinse well.
+An extra rinse at the end is always recommended.
 Yes, it really is that easy.
 Mainstream detergents are recommended for shared laundry facilities.

-Choose any mainstream detergent that you like.
+For mainstream detergents choose any one that you like, however we strongly recommend fragrance-free options for baby's lung and brain health.
 Anything mainstream is fine on cotton.
 Coconut-based natural detergent options are fine, too.
 Be very cautious about detergents marketed as "for all cloth diapers".
 Some are good, but others are not.
 Avoid excessively high pH products often marketed for getting the stink out of microfiber.
 They can turn soft cotton into something rock-hard or disintegrate it too quickly.
 If the ingredients of these products were so great, don't you think the big detergent companies would have figured that out?
-Well, yes, they have figured it that the ingredients are strong.
+Well, yes, they have figured out that the ingredients are strong.
 Those strong ingredients are found in products like Oxiclean or oxygen bleach.
 Read the directions on the Oxiclean packaging and follow them if you use that.
 So, do some label reading.
-If the package says "brightens colors" or has whiteners or brighteners, or "optical or UV brighteners", you can decide if that is ok with you.
+If the package states "brightens colors" or has whiteners or brighteners, or "optical or UV brighteners", you can decide if that is ok with you.
 Fabric softeners are designed to coat fabrics.
 This causes buildup and possibly rashes and will make your covers leak and wick.
 Don't coat your diapers with stuff.
-Stick with Tide Unscented, Cheer Free or store brand free and clear liquid.
+They will not absorb as well and can cause rash.
+Stick with unscented, dye-free (even store brand free and clear liquids work well).
 As long as baby is not sensitive to the product, you can use most simple detergents you can find at the grocery store on cotton diapers.
 Just avoid fabric softeners.
 We also strongly suggest avoiding scents to protect baby's young, developing and sensitive lungs, but that is a choice for you to decide.
 We do not recommend homemade DIY detergent.
-They often cause problems (rashes), they don't have enough surfactants, are harsh with high pH caustic soda ash or borax causing premature fabric wear and dirt redeposits on fabrics.
+They often cause problems (rashes), they don't have enough surfactants, are harsh with high pH caustic soda ash, washing soda, or borax causing premature fabric wear and dirt redeposits on fabrics.

 Enzymes are good and help clean.
 If you are not ok with mainstream products, then there are many natural detergents available on the market today.
-For example, Seventh Generation Ultra, Country Save, Bum Genius, Bi-O-Kleen Premium Plus Laundry Powder, Ecos, Ecover, Green Shield and others get good reviews.
+For example, Azure Clean Washing Day Powder, Country Save, Bum Genius, Bi-O-Kleen Premium Plus Laundry Powder, Ecos, Ecover, Green Shield and others get good reviews.
 It's not always possible to avoid brighteners since so many products do contain optical brighteners.
 There are plenty of good choices readily available.

-Bi-O-Kleen Bac Out (enzyme laundry additive) is wonderful for getting ammonia stink out.
+BioKleen Bac Out (enzyme laundry additive) is wonderful for getting ammonia stink out.
 Get some and use it in an initial cold cycle if you need extra deodorizing power in addition to your detergent.
 This is usually not needed for cotton items, but can really make the difference if you are using synthetics or anything not 100% cotton.
-There are plenty of choices out there and you don't need "special for cloth" laundry products.
-Oxi-type cleaning products are good if needed when added to the hot cycle for extra disinfection but do not use it as a detergent.
+There are plenty of choices out there and you don't need "special for cloth diapers" laundry products.
+Occasional use of Oxi-type cleaning products are good if needed when added to the hot cycle for extra disinfection but do not use it as a detergent.

 How do you know if your diapers are clean?
 Put your nose right up to a clean diaper and breathe in.
 If it doesn't smell like nothing at all, or smell "clean", it isn't.
 Wash it again.
 Don't cover up uncleanness with scents.
 Choose unscented so you can figure out if it is clean or not.
 Be sure diapers are thoroughly rinsed to prevent irritations.
 If baby gets redness on his bottom, it may be time to disinfect your diapers, or you might need to use more detergent.
 It does take using enough detergent to get things clean.
 Look in the washing machine for suds during the final rinse to make sure they are rinsed.